5 Geometric Multiple Regression

 If we are truly interested in the mean, that is fine.
 But sometimes we are interested in making predictions.
 If we observe \(X = x_0\), what is our prediction for the corresponding \(Y\), and how far will that prediction be from the true \(Y\)?
 We can form a prediction interval for the individual observation; a 95% prediction interval should contain 95% of observations.
 The prediction interval adds the variance of the residuals to the variance in the estimate of the mean: \[ \left[ x_0\T \hat \beta + t_{n-p}^{\alpha/2} S \sqrt{1 + x_0\T (\X\T \X)^{-1} x_0}, x_0\T \hat \beta + t_{n-p}^{1 - \alpha/2} S \sqrt{1 + x_0\T (\X\T \X)^{-1} x_0}\right]. \]

-5.4 The residuals
+5.5 The residuals

 So far we have defined the vector of errors as \(e = \Y - \X \beta\).
 These errors are unknown and unobservable.
 But we can estimate \(\hat \Y = \X \hat \beta\), and then define the residuals, which are the difference between observed and estimated values of \(\Y\): \(\hat e = \Y - \hat \Y\).

-We can write the residuals as \[\begin{align*} \hat e &= \Y - \hat \Y \\ &= \Y - \X \hat \beta \\ &= \Y - \X (\X\T \X)^{-1} \X\T \Y \\ &= (I - H) \Y. \end{align*}\] Because the residuals are calculated using the observed data and \(\hat \beta\), they are correlated and may have unequal variance even when the true errors are independent with equal variance.
-For instance, if \(\var(e \mid \X) = \sigma^2 I\), then \[\begin{align*} \var(\hat e \mid \X) &= \var((I - H) \Y \mid \X) \\ &= (I - H) \sigma^2, \end{align*}\] because \(I - H\) is fixed and idempotent, and \(\var(\Y \mid \X) = \sigma^2 I\).
+Theorem 5.6 (Variance of the residuals) If \(\var(e \mid \X) = \sigma^2 I\), then \[\begin{align*} \var(\hat e \mid \X) &= \var((I - H) \Y \mid \X) \\ &= (I - H) \sigma^2, \end{align*}\] because \(I - H\) is fixed and idempotent, and \(\var(\Y \mid \X) = \sigma^2 I\).
 This variance matrix is not diagonal.

-This implies that the variance of the \(i\)th residual \(\hat e_i\) is \[ \var(\hat e_i) = \sigma^2 (1 - h_{ii}), \] where \(h_{ii}\) is the \(i\)th diagonal entry in \(H\).
+Hence the variance of the \(i\)th residual \(\hat e_i\) is \[ \var(\hat e_i) = \sigma^2 (1 - h_{ii}), \] where \(h_{ii}\) is the \(i\)th diagonal entry in \(H\).

-If we think of the geometry of multiple regression as a projection, we can see several interesting results.
-The least-squares fitted value \(\hat \Y = H \Y\) is the projection of \(\Y\) onto the column space of \(\X\), and therefore the residual vector \(\hat e = \Y - H \Y\) is perpendicular to the columns of \(\X\).
+Next, if we think of the geometry of multiple regression as a projection, we can see several interesting results.
+As shown in Figure 5.2, the least-squares fitted value \(\hat \Y = H \Y\) is the projection of \(\Y\) onto the column space of \(\X\), and therefore the residual vector \(\hat e = \Y - H \Y\) is perpendicular to the columns of \(\X\).
+It must be perpendicular, because only the perpendicular projection minimizes \(\|\Y - \hat \Y\|_2\).

 To see this algebraically, consider any vector \(a \in \R^p\), so that \(\X a\) is an arbitrary vector in the column space of \(\X\).
 We have \[\begin{align*} (\Y - H\Y)\T \X a &= \Y\T \X a - \Y\T H\T \X a\\ &= \Y\T \X a - \Y\T \X a\\ &= 0, \end{align*}\] because \(H\T\X = H\X = \X\).
 Hence the inner product between \(\hat e = \Y - H \Y\) and any vector in the column space of \(\X\) is 0, and the residuals are orthogonal to \(\X\).
 We should be careful to note, however, that this only applies if \(\hat \beta\) is the least squares estimate—if it is not, \(\hat Y \neq H \Y\), and this result may not hold.

 This orthogonality, and the right triangle formed by the observed data and residuals, leads to a Pythagorean Theorem relationship between the data and residuals: \[ \|\hat e\|_2^2 + \|H \Y\|_2^2 = \|\Y\|_2^2. \] We can rearrange this relationship slightly.
 We defined \(\RSS(\beta) = \|\Y - \X \beta\|_2^2\), so \(\RSS(\hat \beta) = \|\Y - \X \hat \beta\|_2^2 = \|\hat e\|_2^2\).
-And \(\hat Y = H \Y\), so we really have \[ \RSS(\hat \beta) + \|\hat \Y\|_2^2 = \|\Y\|_2^2. \] You may have seen this relationship before in other forms involving the sum of squared residuals (\(\RSS(\hat \beta)\)), the total sum of squares (\(\|\Y\|_2^2\)), and the regression sum of squares (\(\|\hat \Y\|_2^2\)), quantities that are involved in calculating many tests and statistics in regression.
+And \(\hat \Y = H \Y\), so we really have \[ \RSS(\hat \beta) + \|\hat \Y\|_2^2 = \|\Y\|_2^2. \] You may have seen this relationship before in other forms involving the sum of squared residuals (\(\RSS(\hat \beta)\)), the total sum of squares (\(\|\Y\|_2^2\)), and the regression sum of squares (\(\|\hat \Y\|_2^2\)), quantities that are involved in calculating many tests and statistics in regression.

 The geometric relationship helps us see key facts.
 For example: If we expand the column space of \(\X\), we must either get the same \(\RSS(\hat \beta)\) (if the perpendicular projection onto the column space is still the same distance away) or a smaller one; we cannot get a larger \(\RSS(\hat \beta)\) except by reducing or changing the column space of \(\X\).
-Adding more predictors, or adding transformations of existing regressors, hence can only decrease \(\RSS(\hat \beta)\).
+Adding more regressors, or adding transformations of existing regressors, hence can only decrease \(\RSS(\hat \beta)\).

-5.4.2 Standardized residuals
+5.5.2 Standardized residuals

-As the observed residuals have unequal variance, it can be useful to standardize them so they have equal variance if the model assumptions are correct.
+As the observed residuals have unequal variance (Theorem 5.6), it can be useful to standardize them so they have equal variance if the model assumptions are correct.
 In Chapter 9, we will discuss ways to check if the model assumptions hold and we have chosen a reasonable model, and standardized residuals will feature heavily there—because if plots of the standardized residuals show unequal variance or strange trends, we have a strong hint the model does not fit the data well.

-Definition 5.2 (Standardized residuals) The standardized residual \(r_i\) for observation \(i\) is \[ r_i = \frac{\hat e_i}{\hat \sigma \sqrt{1 - h_{ii}}}, \] which is the observed residual divided by an estimate of its standard deviation.
+Definition 5.2 (Standardized residuals) The standardized residual \(r_i\) for observation \(i\) is \[ r_i = \frac{\hat e_i}{S \sqrt{1 - h_{ii}}}, \] which is the observed residual divided by an estimate of its standard deviation.
+Here \(S\) is an estimate of \(\sigma\), as given in Theorem 5.2.

-5.4.3 Partial residuals
+5.5.3 Partial residuals

 Until now, we’ve written the linear regression model in matrix or vector form.
-Let’s write out the model as a sum instead: \[ Y = \sum_{j=1}^p \beta_j X_j + e. \] Suppose we are not sure if a particular predictor \(X_k\) is linearly related to \(Y\) or related in a more complicated way, such as through an unknown function \(g\): \[ Y = g(X_k) + \sum_{j \neq k} \beta_j X_j + e. \tag{5.1}\] If we fit a linear model and obtain estimates \(\hat \beta\), we can obtain partial residuals, which can help us visualize the possible shape of \(g\).
+Let’s write out the model as a sum instead: \[ Y = \sum_{j=1}^p \beta_j X_j + e. \] Suppose we are not sure if a particular regressor \(X_k\) is linearly related to \(Y\) or related in a more complicated way, such as through an unknown function \(g\): \[ Y = g(X_k) + \sum_{j \neq k} \beta_j X_j + e. \tag{5.1}\] If we fit a linear model and obtain estimates \(\hat \beta\), we can obtain partial residuals, which can help us visualize the possible shape of \(g\).

-Definition 5.3 (Partial residuals) The partial residual \(r_{ij}\) for observation \(i\) and predictor \(j\) is \[ r_{ij} = \hat e_i + \hat \beta_j x_{ij}. \]
+Definition 5.4 (Partial residuals) The partial residual \(r_{ij}\) for observation \(i\) and regressor \(j\) is \[ r_{ij} = \hat e_i + \hat \beta_j x_{ij}. \]

 Why is this useful?
 The \(i\)th residual \(\hat e_i\) is \[ \hat e_i = y_i - \sum_{k=1}^p \hat \beta_k x_{ik}, \] so we substitute in Equation 5.1 to define \(y_i\), we have \[ \hat e_i = g(x_{ij}) + \sum_{k \neq j} \beta_k x_{ik} + e_i - \sum_{k=1}^p \hat \beta_k x_{ik}. \] Substituting this into the definition of the partial residuals, we obtain \[\begin{align*} r_{ij} &= g(x_{ij}) + \sum_{k \neq j} \beta_k x_{ik} + e_i - \sum_{k=1}^p \hat \beta_k x_{ik} + \hat \beta_j x_{ij} \\ &= g(x_{ij}) + \sum_{k\neq j} \beta_k x_{ik} + e_i - \sum_{k \neq j} \hat \beta_k x_{ik} \\ &= g(x_{ij}) + \sum_{k \neq j} (\beta_k - \hat \beta_k) x_{ik} + e_i. \end{align*}\] If \(\beta_k \approx \hat \beta_k\), then the second term will be small and plotting \(r_{ij}\) against \(x_{ij}\) should reveal the shape of \(g\).